brittanywest/developer.concur.com/api-reference/authentication/sign-in-with-concur.markdown

 To view the Sign in with Concur flow from an end-user perspective, please see our user guide here.

-#### Once signed in, the user will be redirected to your redirect URI with a temporary token appended.
+#### 5. Once signed in, the user will be redirected to your redirect URI with a temporary token appended.

 ```
-YourRedirectUri?cc={token}
+Your_Redirect_Uri?
+cc={token}
 ```

-#### Exchanging the token.
+#### 6. Exchanging the token.
 Your app must parse the token and [exchange the token for a long lived refresh token](https://developer.concur.com/api-reference/authentication/apidoc.html#password_grant).

 When the partner receives the redirect_uri call with the `cc` token, partner needs to call oauth2’s `/verify_otl` endpoint.